The Mini Differential IR height sensing board for 3D printers provides the following features:

 For best results, the sensor needs to sense the reflection from the top surface of the bed.
 There is a potential problem when the sensor is used with a transparent bed material that reflects infrared light weakly and there is a surface below the transparent material that reflects IR much more strongly.
 Here is a guide to using the sensor with different print surfaces:

 - BuildTak: the dark grey variant works well with the sensor.
-I have not tested the white variant.
+I have not tested the white variant, but it should work too.

 Connecting the board